Business owners, influencers, and educators finally have the ability to make their own course and generate revenue.

 What Course Building do They Offer?

-With Thinkific, you get access to embedded tools such as Screenflow, which helps you design and fiml your video content right from the get-go.
+With Thinkific, you get instant access to embedded tools such as Screenflow, which helps you design and film your video content right from the get-go.

-Podia knows that a lot of online courses are teaching complex skills or those that require screencapping, so they allow you to screencap right in their course builder tool and incorporate those videos into your plan (don’t worry; there’s a way to edit).
+When comparing Podia vs Thinkific, Podia knows that a lot of online courses are teaching complex skills or those that require screencapping, so they allow you to screencap right in their online course builder tool and incorporate those videos into your plan (don’t worry; there’s a way to edit).
+The online course builders of both Podia and Thinkific platforms are equally functional, however, Thinkific gives you more control over course building.

 How Hard is it to Make a Course?